7 Facts from our SelfDecode Review

-For instance, under the “Aging” topic and the “Eyesight” category, if you may have certain alleles for the SNP rs6726395.
+For instance, under the “Aging” topic and the “Eyesight” category, you may have certain alleles for the SNP rs6726395.
 Those alleles might put you at an increased risk for age-related macular degeneration.
 That is, you might be at risk of losing your eyesight as you get older.

 SelfDecode also offers tools for searching your genome.
 These include the symptoms and conditions analyzer in which you can search for genetic variants by condition, like asthma, or by substance, like coffee or ibuprofen.
-SelfDecode tools like the substance explorer then show you the genes and variants in your genome that are related to your searches.
+Tools like the substance explorer then show you the genes and variants in your genome that are related to your searches.

 Review of SelfDecode Privacy

-SelfDecode promises to never sell your data or share customer data with third parties without explicit consent unless required by law.
+SelfDecode promises never to sell your data or share customer data with third parties without explicit consent unless required by law.
 If the company receives a court order or search warrant for your genetic information, SelfDecode says it will notify you, if possible.